q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 Below is the `calculate_distance` function that takes two points in 3D space and returns the distance between them.
-Even though it works just fine, it might hard for others to understand.
+Even though it works just fine, it might be hard for others to understand.
 Take a couple of minutes to reformat this function in the `molecool/functions.py` module.

 ````{tab-set-code}